Home -- Open PCA Pump Project

 - do not have domain knowledge related to PCA,

 - need a non-propriety context in which to carry out their work, or

-- are domain expert and are interested in best practices for rigorous development of high-assurance systems.
+- are domain experts and are interested in best practices for rigorous development of high-assurance systems.

-To get started with the Open PCA Pump material, begin with the requirements document on the Artifacts page.
+To get started with the Open PCA Pump material, read the overview paper above, and then begin with the concept of operations and requirements document on the Artifacts page.

 This work is protected under the Creative Commons Attribution-ShareAlike license.
 This license lets others remix, tweak, and build upon this work even for commercial purposes, as long as they credit this document and its authors, and license their new creations under the identical terms.

-No physicians have reviewed these simulated artifacts to determine that they are actually safe and effective for real patients.
-DO NOT USE THESE ARTIFACTS TO BUILD DEVICES USED ON PEOPLE.
-No warranty, expressed or implied, is made for these artifacts by anyone.
+No physicians have reviewed these simulated requirements for a generic system to determine that they are actually safe and effective for real patients.
+DO NOT USE THESE REQUIREMENTS TO BUILD DEVICES USED ON PEOPLE.
+No warranty, expressed or implied, is made for these requirements by anyone.